leifj/wallet-refarch/draft-johansson-wallet-refarch.md

 * The RP trusts the IdP to accurately represent information about the Subject

 The limitation of this type of architecture and the need to evolve the architecture into direct presentation flow is primarily the second point: the IdP has information about every RP the Subject has ever used.
 Together with the use of linkable attributes at the RP this becomes a major privacy leak and a signifficant drawback of this type of architecture.

+The notion of "Self Sovreign Identity" (SSI) was first introduced in the blogpost [PathToSSI] by Christopher Allen.
+The concept initially relied heavily on the assumed dependency on blockchain technology.
+Recently there has been work to abstract the concepts of SSI away from a dependency on specificy technical solutions and desribe the key concepts of SSI independently of the use of blockchain.

+The purpose of this document is to create a reference architecture for some of the concepts involved in SSI in such a way that different implementations can be contrasted and compared.
+This document attempts to define a set of core normative requirement and also introduce the notion of direct presentation flow to denote the practice of using a digital wallet to allow the data subject control over the digital credential sharing flow.

+Direct presentation flow should be seen as a generalization of the Self-Sovereign Identity concept in the sense that unlike SSI, direct presentation make no assumptions or value judgements about the relative merits of third party data ownership and control.
+The basic architecture of direct presentation does empower the user with more control than the federated model does but in the SSI architecture the user always has full control over every aspect of data sharing with the RP.
+This is not necessarily true (eg for legal reasons) in all cases which is why there is a need to desribe the technical underpinnings of direct presentation flows in such a way that the full SSI model can be a special case of a direct presentation architecture.

 # Actors and Entities in Direct Presentation Flow